sckott/recology/_drafts/2015-10-30-open-schol.md

 * __Mission consistent revenue__: We're lucky in that we've found funding from foundations that share our goals.
 This is critical to our long-term success so that our mission doesn't diverge from its path.
 * __Revenue based on services, not data__: Exactly!
 In software, this means make open source software, which we do - all open licensed, free to use from academic to non-profit to enterprise.
-Instead of value-added services, we offer assurance of quality and long-term maintenance, both hard to to in academic software given short-term nature of most grants, graduate student positions, etc.
+Instead of value-added services, we offer assurance of quality and long-term maintenance, both hard to do in academic software given the short-term nature of most grants, graduate student positions, etc.

 ### Insurance